Explicit memory: Episodic memory

 Episodic memory consists of the storage and recollection of observational information attached to specific life-events.
 These can be memories that happened to the subject directly or just memories of events that happened around them.
 Episodic memory is what people generally think of when they talk about memory.
 Episodic memory allows for recalling various contextual and situational details of one's previous experiences.

-Some examples of episodic memory include the memory of entering a specific classroom for the first time, the memory of storing your carry-on baggage while boarding a plane, headed to a specific destination on a specific day and time, the memory of being notified that one are being terminated from their job, or the memory of notifying a subordinate that they are being terminated from their job.
+Some examples of episodic memory include the memory of entering a specific classroom for the first time, the memory of storing your carry-on baggage while boarding a plane, headed to a specific destination on a specific day and time, the memory of being notified that one is being terminated from one's job, or the memory of notifying a subordinate that they are being terminated from their job.
 The retrieval of these episodic memories can be thought of as the action of mentally reliving in detail the past events that they concern.
 Episodic memory is believed to be the system that provides the basic support for semantic memory.

 Semantic memory

 Semantic memory refers to general world knowledge (facts, ideas, meaning and concepts) that can be articulated and is independent of personal experience.
 This includes world knowledge, object knowledge, language knowledge, and conceptual priming.
 Semantic memory is distinct from episodic memory, which is the memory of experiences and specific events that occur during people's lives, from which they can recreate at any given point.
 For instance, semantic memory might contain information about what a cat is, whereas episodic memory might contain a specific memory of petting a particular cat.
 Humans can learn about new concepts by applying their knowledge learned from things in the past.

-Other examples of semantic memory include types of food, capital cities of a geographic region, facts about people, dates, or the lexicon of a language, such as a person's vocabulary.
+Other examples of semantic memory include types of food, capital cities of a geographic region, facts about people, dates, and the lexicon of flowers; a language, such as a one's vocabulary or a person's final vocabulary both exemplify semantic memory.